Skip to main content

 Program Type Application Rules primarily apply to “health-contingent” programs (i.e. those requiring an individual to meet a health goal).
 Rules apply to all programs with medical exams or inquiries, including both “participatory” and “health-contingent” types.

-This divergence in calculating for dependent participation is a profound illustration of GINA’s core principle.
-By capping the incentive at the rate, the law prevents the creation of financial pressures that could compel an employee to disclose their family members’ protected genetic information.
+This divergence in calculating incentive limits for dependent participation is a profound illustration of GINA’s core principle.
+By capping the incentive at the self-only coverage rate, the law prevents the creation of financial pressures that could compel an employee to disclose their family members’ protected genetic information.
 It creates a protective buffer around the family unit, ensuring that a spouse’s or child’s health history is not indirectly purchased through a high-value incentive.

 Defining Voluntary Participation